Home - History Notes - Sampiero Corso

 France and the Holy Roman Empire were at war with each other from 1521-1544.

-Admiral Andrea Doria, sinister reputation but good with kids, was kicking rear while sailing up and down the Mediterranean, first for the French team and then on Charles' payroll.
+Admiral Andrea Doria, sinister reputation but good with kids, was spreading respect while sailing up and down the Mediterranean, first for the French team and then on Charles' payroll.

 SAMPIERO CORSO - BRIEF BIOGRAPHY